wazuh/wazuh-documentation/source/wazuh-cloud/cloud-getting-started.rst

 1. To sign up, go to Wazuh CLoud Service page:
 2. Insert your data:
-3. User will receive an e-mail with a link.
-When clicking on that link, user will be redirected to a verification page
+3. The user will receive an e-mail with a link.
+When clicking on that link, the user will be redirected to a verification page where ultimate configuration.

 Create a deployment
 -------------------